Post: AI Chatbots for Pre-Screening: Frequently Asked Questions

 The bias sources chatbots eliminate: interviewer mood effects, affinity bias based on name or voice, inconsistency in questions asked across candidates, and the halo effect from strong resumes masking weak qualifications.
 Every candidate gets the same questions — that structural consistency is a genuine fairness improvement over informal phone screens.

 The bias chatbots introduce: if the screening criteria embed historical patterns (degree requirements, years-of-experience floors, keyword filters derived from incumbent profiles), the chatbot scales that bias efficiently across every applicant.
-McKinsey Global Institute research on algorithmic decision systems consistently finds that automated systems amplify the patterns in their training criteria — fair or not.
+Research on algorithmic decision systems consistently finds that automated systems amplify the patterns in their training criteria — fair or not.
 Adverse impact analysis on every hard filter is mandatory before a chatbot goes live, not optional.
-For a complete treatment of this risk, our guide to building fair and ethical AI hiring systems covers the evaluation and validation process in detail.

 How do AI chatbots connect to an ATS or HRIS?